also traded as Anchor Hotel

 A lively town centre pub which was, at the time it closed, the oldest remaining pub in town, dating from the 16th or 17th century (it may have been part of the adjacent White Hart at some point).
 It had 3 letting rooms.
 Shakespeare once played at the pub.

 It has now been converted to retail use, having been boarded up and empty for some time.

-Part of the building was damaged in the serious fire which engulfed several adjacent buildings in September 2015.
+Part of the building was damaged in the serious fire which engulfed several adjacent buildings (destroying the former White Hart) in September 2015.

 To be lett, an ancient and well accustom'd Inn, situate near the Market-Place in Sudbury and called by the Name of the Anchor, and in the Occupation of William CoppinIpswich Journal, July 18th 1747***

 A good Billiard Table, with Sticks and Balls, at a very reasonable Price at the Anchor in Sudbury…

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)